 This summary highlights the rules regarding returning to work as a retiree to any employer.
 It outlines the effect, if any, on your public school pension.
-Click on any of the subjects below to view the details or use the Expand All | Collapse All feature below to scan the entire list.

 There is no limit on your earnings (see disability exception noted below) if you return to work in:

-A private sector job outside of a Michigan public school reporting unit
+- A private sector job outside of a Michigan public school reporting unit

-A public school in another state
+- A public school in another state

-A college or university in Michigan that's not a part of the Michigan Public School Employees Retirement System
+- A college or university in Michigan that's not a part of the Michigan Public School Employees Retirement System

 You can earn as much as you want in these situations and still collect your full pension.

 Because of the nature of a disability pension, you must gain approval from ORS before you return to work for any employer.
 Write a letter to ORS before you resume working.
 The letter should include: